xgi-org/xgi/docs/source/about.rst

    pip install xgi

-``XGI`` was developed and tested for
+``XGI`` was developed and tested for Python 3.7-3.10 on Mac OS, Windows, and Ubuntu.

--  Python 3.9

-So far, the package's functionality was tested on Mac OS X and Windows 10.

 Dependencies
 ------------